oscar-system/oscar-website/events/meetings/2026-02/program.md

 * Start: Monday, February 23, at 14:00 in room EN 058
 * Finish: Friday, February 27, at 12:30

-The program is just a scaffold; more concrete plans may be added later or during the workshop.
+Please add your project ideas for the coding sprint to our [HackMD](https://hackmd.io/5ArrX4BZTXqQGwlN99kDNw)!
 If you have suggestions or wishes, please contact the organisers.
-And please add your project ideas for the coding sprint to our [HackMD](https://hackmd.io/5ArrX4BZTXqQGwlN99kDNw)!

 ### Monday